komrad36/KNES/README.md

 Fully cross-platform.
 Tested on Windows (MSVC) and Linux (g++).
 Makefile provided for the latter case.

-Fully playable, with CPU, APU, PPU emulated and 6 of the most common mappers supported (0, 1, 2, 3, 4, 7).
+Fully playable, with sound!
+Full CPU, APU, PPU emulation.

+6 of the most common mappers are supported (0, 1, 2, 3, 4, 7), covering roughly
+80-90% of all NES games.
 Get a .nes v1 file and go!

 Written from scratch in a speedcoding challenge (72 hours!).
 This means the code is NOT terribly clean.
 Always loved the 6502 and wanted to try